 But if you have other values held in tension with speed – such as health and longevity of your joints – you had better find an alternative path that has a better track record for producing those outcomes than conventional swim programs do.

-One of the keys to the effectiveness of the Total Immersion method is how it breaks down large, complicated skills into smaller, learn-able pieces, arranging those pieces in a certain order by physics and physiology, from fundamental to advanced.
+One of the keys to a truly effective learning method is how it breaks down large, complicated skills into smaller, learn-able pieces, arranging those pieces in a certain order by physics and physiology, from fundamental to advanced.
 These steps are small enough that any standard-equipped human can grasp, develop and integrate these internal skills which ‘naturals’ and elites have hidden inside.
-With these internal skills in place the visible product of beautiful swimming, and the external results of greater speed and endurance happen so much more easily.
+With these internal skills in place the visible product of beautiful movement, and the external results of greater speed and endurance happen so much more easily.
 Without those hidden skills and sequenced steps, higher performance swimming would not be accessible to ordinary people.

-I need to stress here – in my view, the distinction of TI is its teaching-and-learning method, not a particular stroke style or appearance.
-What makes it superior to all other programs that I know of is its proven ability to turn ordinary people, the not-so-gifted, and turn them into marvelous swimmers.
-These folks become smooth, efficient, and much more pleased with the training experience.
+In the interest of the student, what makes a program superior to other programs come from its ability to turn ordinary people, the not-so-gifted, and turn them into masterful practitioners.
+Common folks will become smooth, efficient, and much more pleased with the training experience.

-1) It identified, organize and sequenced the necessary skills – in particularly, this organization revealed the internal (hidden) skills which make possible the external (visible) visible skills.
+1) It identifies, organizes and sequences the necessary skills – in particularly, this organization reveals the internal (hidden) skills which make possible the external (visible) visible skills.

-2) It showed how to start from any point of incompetency and step-by-step build one skill upon another, joining pieces together until there is a whole complex stroke and capable swimmer.
+2) It shows how to start from any point of incompetency and step-by-step build one skill upon another, joining pieces together until there is a whole complex stroke and capable swimmer.

 For example: Conventional swimming instructions tends to aim immediately at moving the arms and the legs, particularly to keep the body up, near the surface.
 According to how the human body develops control and the requirement of physics, those are not the first skills to be addressed, but the last.
 First, train the spine to be straight, stabilized and to distribute the weight, so that they body becomes balanced to the surface of the water, without need for movement of arms and legs.
 Train in short segments, between the need for breaths.
 Then the arms and legs can be trained to focus solely on propulsion rather than on survival.